 Leche Flan

-Leche Flan is one of the famous favorit Filipino desserts.
+Leche Flan is one of the famous favorite Filipino desserts.
 It is made up of caramel and cooked custard.
-My neighbor Cristina is so kind to show up and cook me leche flan.
 I love leche flan but knowing its cholesterol content, I’ve been avoiding it, that’s why it has been ages, I haven’t made it myself, but sometimes, I do indulge myself with guilty pleasures in some shops if I find it.
 It’s just so sinful, sometimes I can’t resist.

 ¾ cup condensed milk